David Hicks (British designer): Personal life

 He owned 'The Temple' at Stoke by Nayland, Suffolk in the 1950s.

 Death

-Hicks spent the last years of his life at The Grove, Brightwell Baldwin in Oxfordshire, where he created a garden.
+Hicks spent the last years of his life at 'The Grove', Brightwell Baldwin in Oxfordshire, where he created a garden.

 A chain smoker, Hicks died from lung cancer on March 29, 1998, aged 69, at his home.
 He designed his own coffin, in which he 'lay in state', according to his precise instructions, in the ground-floor room of his gothic garden pavilion.
 He was buried on 4 April 1998 in Brightwell Baldwin, Oxfordshire, where his grave is marked by an obelisk-shaped tombstone.

 Legacy

-His eldest daughter, Edwina, has created her own fabric book titled 'Motifs'.
+His elder daughter, Edwina, has created her own fabric book titled Motifs.

 His son, Ashley Hicks, is an architect and designer.
 In 2006 he completed David Hicks: Designer – a celebration of his father's work.

-His youngest daughter, India, has written two books about design, Island Life and Island Beauty.
+His younger daughter, India, has written two books about design, Island Life and Island Beauty.

+Little Greene has Hicks' Blue in their collection.
+'A deep inky blue paint by prominent 60s and 70s designer, David Hicks.
+Hicks was known for using powerful colours in combination to dramatic effect...he used this blue in the restaurant at the top of the London Telecom Tower in 1962'.